WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Introduction
 Hello, Welcome to my guide on how to sideload on Apple Devices using a method I came across to a while back.
 This sideloading method has worked for long periods of time, without any app limits and without a pc.
-I eventually found some small let-downs such as the DNS at the time was and is still made by some random vietnamese guy with no open-sourced data which naturally has some privacy concerns.
+I eventually found some small let-downs such as the go-to DNS at the time was and is still made by some random Vietnamese guy with no open-sourced data which naturally has some privacy concerns.

 ESign also has been widely accused of stealing data.
 After a few months of using both of these services I decided to reverse-engineer the DNS and how the enterprise signed ESign was downloaded over the web with the click of a button.
 With enabling better preventions against revokes unlike other people who keep on using other people's DNS and put no effort in themselves with bad instructions to say the least.